-Dr Raphael Bar, Consultant, formerly with Teva, Israel
+Dr Raphael Bar, BR Consulting, formerly with Teva, Israel

-Dr Bernd Renger, Member of the Analytical QC Working Group of the ECA Foundation
+Dr Bernd Renger, Member of the Analytical QC Working Group of the ECA Foundation, Germany

 - How to use alternative procedures and interchangeable methods?